top of page

 • Expansion: You can add up to 150 sq ft for safe entry and exit

-• Occupancy: Owner must live in either the JADU or the main house
+• Occupancy: Owner must live in either the JADU or the main house if sharing a bathroom.
+No owner occupancy required for separate bathrooms.

 Eye-level view of a detached ADU cottage with modern design in Marin County